Build Divide

 Build Divide (ビルディバイド, Birudibaido) is a Japanese mixed-media project created by Homura Kawamoto and Hikaru Muno.
 It consisted of a collectible card game which debuted in October 2021, and an anime television series by Liden Films aired in the same month and ended in June 2022.
+The anime series is licensed in North America by Aniplex of America and Southeast Asia by Medialink.